tpwres/teczki-polskiego-wrestlingu/content/o/ptw.md

 ##### The Lottery

-At the Gold Rush event, Pawłowski revealed a new promotional scheme for PTW: a 2021 Nissan GTR car, which could be won in a lottery.
+At the Gold Rush event, Pawłowski revealed a new promotional scheme for PTW: a 2012 Nissan GTR car, the grand prize to be won in a lottery.
 To circumvent the legal age requirement, lottery tickets were not sold directly.
 Instead, fans were encouraged to purchase an ebook, which came with a free ticket.
 These ebooks were short PDF documents (e.g. "[PTW Revolucja](@/e/ptw/2021-10-09-ptw-1-revolucja.md)" at 16 pages), including results from PTW's shows, photos and a short narrative.
 It was apparent that they were not supposed to provide any useful content, but rather serve as a legal means for distributing lottery tickets.

 In the following months, leading to [Underground 21](@/e/ptw/2024-04-13-ptw-underground-21.md) and [Total Blast From The Past](@/e/ptw/2024-05-11-ptw-6.md) he promoted the lottery heavily on social media, and in collaboration with various online personalities, most of who had nothing to do with wrestling.
 Immediately after Underground 21, PTW's social media accounts continued to focus solely on the lottery, while promoting the next major show took a distant second place, restricting itself to revealing the card in a series of posts.